 The Early Church Fathers continued this emphasis.
 So much so that members who continued in sin were first rebuked, then removed from fellowship.
 But it wasn’t just Christians themselves who claimed a call to moral excellence.
 Outsiders gave testimony to the exemplary ethics and practice of Jesus’ people.
 In writing to the Emperor Trajan, Pliny, governor of a Roman province said that in his examination of Christians & their practices he was unable to find anything immoral; in all respects they were model citizens, except that they were part of an illegal sect.
 Justin Martyr says it was the moral attractiveness of the followers of Christ that moved him to consider their doctrine.

 But something changed at the dawn of the 3rd C. The morality of the Church began to dim, not universally, but in certain places.
-This brings us back the role of Baptism in both the ministry of the Church & in the individual lives of believers.
+This brings us back to the role of Baptism in both the ministry of the Church & in the individual lives of believers.

 The Book of Acts presents water baptism in much the same way that some churches use an altar call today.
 It was a way for people coming to faith in Christ to make a public confession of their Faith.
-The Church used baptism as a way to give individuals a way to mark their inclusion in the Communio Sanctorum.
+The Church used baptism as a way to give individuals a way to mark their inclusion in the Sacred Community = Communio Sanctorum.
 But over the next 200 yrs, that understanding of baptism morphed into a much more spiritually significant event.
-Baptism was thought to cancel all sins committed up to that moment.
+Baptism was thought to cancel all sins committed UP TO that moment.
 Following baptism, it was believed certain sins required special penance to be discharged, & if those sins were severe enough, they were beyond forgiveness.
 There were 3 sins that were considered especially heinous; apostasy, murder, & sexual immorality.
 These sins might be forgivable by God, but the Church could not restore the guilty to fellowship.
 Violators were excommunicated & denied access to Communion, which like Baptism had taken on more importance than as a memorial of Christ’s sacrifice.
 The elements of the Lord’s Supper were seen as spiritual food that nourished the grace by which believers maintained their salvation.
 So, to be cut off from Communion meant being in jeopardy of exclusion from those who attained heaven.
 Ignatius referred to the bread & wine as “the medicine of immortality & the antidote of death.”

 One of the first to grant reconciliation to repentant sinners was Callistus, bishop at Rome from 217 to 222.
 He restored repentant adulterers.
 Callistus likened the church to Noah’s ark, in which was contained both the clean & unclean.
 It was a school where sinners learned to be saints, a hospital where the sick could recover.

 But then Callistus went further.
-He defended his position by claiming that à as the bishop at Rome he was heir to the authority of the Apostle Peter who’d received from Jesus the keys of authority to define Church belief & practice, not just at Rome, but the ENTIRE Church.
+He defended his position by claiming that à as the bishop at Rome he was heir to the authority of the Apostle Peter who’d received from Jesus the keys of authority to define Church b elief & practice, not just at Rome, but the ENTIRE Church.
 Those keys, Callistus said, included the power to either loose or bind the guilt of individuals.
 This was the first time such authority was claimed by a bishop of Rome.

 When Tertullian, a leading bishop of North Africa heard this pronouncement by Callistus he was appalled and said, specifically regarding the issue of what to do with people who’d been excommunicated, “We do not forgive apostates.
 Shall we forgive adulterers?”
 Tertullian’s objection had traction with the previous generation but was no longer in favor among the churches of Europe.
 While Tertullian voiced the majority view of North Africa where he worked, the bishops & churches north of the Mediterranean agreed with Callistus.
 Their reasoning went further; If adulterers could be reconciled to fellowship, why not apostates?
-And so we see the scene set for the Novatianist & Donatist Controversies of the 3rd C which we’ll considered in our next episode.
+And so we see the scene set for the Novatianist & Donatist Controversies of the 3rd C we’ll considered in our next episode.

 As we end this one, let me be clear.
 While Ignatius of Antioch was the earliest voice we have who advocated that local churches be led by a single elder-pastor, who we can think of as a senior pastor, but was given the title of bishop – Ignatius NEVER hinted at the idea that the ENTIRE Church ought to have a single Bishop.

 It wasn’t until Callistus in the early 3rd C. that someone floated the idea that the bishop of Rome was not just the lead pastor of the capital, but of the Church everywhere.
-The bishops of the Roman church might indeed be dynamic leaders as befitting a church of many thousands, but this idea of being the spiritual heirs of Peter’s authority was something new.
+The bishops of the Roman church might indeed be dynamic leaders as befitting a church of thousands, but this idea of being the spiritual heir of Peter’s authority was something new.